LIANE HANSEN, Host:

 GOLD: There's even a replacement block of marble ready and waiting in Colorado, cut from the same quarry as the original, but the replacement process has stalled.
 The National Trust for Historic Preservation does not want the stone replaced.

-Mr. BOB LAFORTUNE(ph) (Former Sentinel, Tomb of the Unknowns): The tomb is a monument, but it's a sacred monument.
+BOB LAFORTUNE: The tomb is a monument, but it's a sacred monument.
 It actually marks the spot of three people who have given their life.

 GOLD: The sentinels watch over the tomb 24 hours a day, 365 days a year even when there are no tourists there to see it.
 For LaFortune, the best way to honor the men inside is to make sure the tomb remains unchanged.